 Utah Film Center Launches Online Community Screenings with Post-film Q&As

-Honoring social distancing while connecting through film, Utah Film Center’s live streaming service offers independent film access, community chatrooms, and director Q&A’s.
+social physical distancing while connecting through film, Utah Film Center’s live streaming service offers independent film access, community chatrooms, and director Q&A’s.

 Salt Lake City, UT – Utah Film Center announced today new online viewing opportunities to connect our independent film-loving community.
 During these trying times, Utah Film Center has jumped into action to work with distributors around the world to provide free screenings via live stream events.